Let’s seriously game higher education to tackle the challenges ahead

 Also, as a bonus, it is fun to both play and deliver as educators.
 We highly recommend serious games as a core way to engage with the tomorrow problems!

 Vikki McCall is professor of social policy at the University of Stirling.
-She has been shortlisted in the Most Innovative Teacher of the Year category in the 2024 THE Awards.
+She was shortlisted in the Most Innovative Teacher of the Year category in the 2024 THE Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.